 Absence.
 The College requires students to inform their department if they are absent from College, for whatever reason, for more than three days.
 It is recommended that the student should inform at least his/her supervisor and the group secretary.
 If the absence is due to illness a certificate must be produced.
 (See Regulations for Students http://www3.imperial.ac.uk/registry/proceduresandregulations).
 If you develop any signs of COVID-19, you should record it on your My Imperial online.

 Change of address.
-Students must update their details straight away on their Student e-service (http://www.imperial.ac.uk/studenteservice) (see Regulations for Students at http://www3.imperial.ac.uk/about/governance/academic-governance/regulations/2019-20-regulations-research/).
+Students must update their details straight away on their My Imperial) (see Regulations for Students at https://www.imperial.ac.uk/about/governance/academic-governance/regulations/2019-20-regulations-research/).
 They should also inform the PG office and their group secretary.
 If they are in receipt of funding from the Department, they should also upload their bank details on the Studente-Service page.